SandorTeleki/how-to-learn/README.md

 ### Plans for the project:
 For the time being: none.

 Page is hosted through Github pages: https://sandorteleki.github.io/how-to-learn/

-Author: Sandor Teleki
-&copy; 2021
+&copy; 2021 Sandor Teleki